 If the solemnisation is taking place in the ROM, up to 20 people are allowed in the ROM subject to prevailing COVID-19 restrictions.
-If you are holding your solemnisation outside the ROM you may invite as many guests as you desire (again subject to prevailing COVID-19 restrictions).
+If you are holding your solemnisation outside the ROM or via video link, you may invite as many guests as you desire (again subject to prevailing COVID-19 restrictions).

 Do remember to bring the identification documents of the bride, groom and witnesses for the solemnisation.
-If the solemnisation is at a venue outside of the ROM or being conducted via video link, you must also bring the additional documents that you collected from the ROM earlier (see step 3 of the procedure to register your civil marriage above).
+If the solemnisation is at a venue outside of the ROM or being conducted via video link, you must also have with you the additional documents that you received from the ROM earlier (see step 3 of the procedure to register your civil marriage above).

-Without the necessary documents, the solemnisation cannot be carried out, so remember to bring them.
+Without the necessary documents, the solemnisation cannot be carried out, so remember to have them with you.
 Wedding rings are optional.

-The solemnisation ceremony itself takes approximately 10 – 20 minutes (if conducted outside the ROM) or 5 minutes (if conducted within the ROM).
+The solemnisation ceremony itself takes approximately 10 – 20 minutes (if conducted outside the ROM or via video link) or 5 minutes (if conducted within the ROM).